hadithmv/hadithmv.github.io/README.md

 ### **Progressiveness**

 > It is Allah Who has subjected technology for us to use.
-We aim to provide a feature-rich yet user-friendly product for everyone, while maintaining a compatible user experience over varying devices and configurations. hadithmv is designed to be mobile-first with minimal bloat.
+We aim to provide a feature-rich yet user-friendly product for everyone, while maintaining a compatible user experience over varying devices and configurations.
+Hadithmv is designed to be mobile-first with minimal bloat.
 Currently available on the Web, Android and Windows.

 <br />